pdm-project/pdm/docs/docs/usage/hooks.md

 - `add`: add a dependency
 - `remove`: remove a dependency

-All thoses steps are directly available with the following commands:
+All those steps are directly available with the following commands:

 - [`pdm lock`](cli_reference.md#exec-0--lock): execute the `lock` task
 - [`pdm sync`](cli_reference.md#exec-0--sync): execute the `sync` task